sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 --------------

-* Dec 2017: Completed PhD from Monash Univeristy
+* Dec 2017: Completed PhD from Monash University, Australia
 * Nov 2017: Invited to pitch research project in the 2017 US-AUS Robotics & Autonomy Workshop in Adelaide
 * Nov 2017: A paper accepted at the 11th Australasian Conference on Health Informatics and Knowledge Management (HIKM 2018)
 * Sep 2017: PhD thesis submitted for examination